-A new roof is an expensive proposition — $18,800 on average for composition shingles, according to Remodeling magazine’s Cost Vs. Value Report, and as much as $36,000 for high-end materials.
-Once you’ve made that kind of investment, you’ll want to protect it.
+A new roof is an expensive proposition — $28,256 on average for asphalt shingles, according to Remodeling magazine's Cost Vs. Value Report, and as much as $46,031 for metal.
+Once you've made that kind of investment, you'll want to protect it.

 And even if your roof is years old, maintaining it in good shape will prolong its life and keep you from having to replace it prematurely.
 Here's what you need to do to get the most from your roof.

 Ruined paint on siding and a wet basement are typical problems caused by clogged gutters, but it might surprise you to learn that the overflow can also go upward.
 When leaves pile too deeply in gutters, water can wick into roof sheathing and rot it, or even rot roof rafters.